Parasitic worms are an extremely common parasite in cats. There are several types of worm that commonly affect cats. The most common of which include:

-Kittens become infected with hookworms and roundworms via their mother when they are young kittens.
+Kittens become infected with hookworms and roundworms via their mother in-utero or when they are young kittens.
 Tapeworms are spread via fleas.

 Worms are more than a nuisance, they can have severe health problems in cats and especially young kittens.
 Not only that, but they may also infect humans.
 Symptoms of worms in cats may include:

 - Loss of appetite